 With the use of DevOps automation, software development has evolved to a very different dimension beyond agile.
 Implementing agile approaches to application development is possible, but it still has trouble delivering the code on time.
-There’s no doubt that you’ve heard about DevOps automation and how it can benefit teams: Almost all (99%) teams rely on the success of their code in production, according to the DevOps Trends Survey by Atlassian.
+There’s no doubt that you’ve heard about DevOps automation and how it can benefit teams.
+For example, almost all (99%) of respondents say DevOps has had a positive impact on their organization, according to the DevOps Trends Survey by Atlassian.

 What is DevOps?